minhnguyenceng/minhnguyenceng/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Web development
+Data Science
 - 🌱 I’m currently learning ...
-JavaScript
+Python
-- 👯 I’m looking to collaborate on ... software project
+- 👯 I’m looking to collaborate on ...
+Machine Learning
 - 🤔 I’m looking for help with ...
 Job Referral
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... minhnguyenceng@gmail.com